Outstanding Teaching Assistant Award

 - Patrick Moldowan (Rollinson Lab), EEB384 Diversity of Amphibians and Reptiles

-- Stefanie Sultmanis (Stinchcombe & Wright Labs), BIO220 From Genomes to Ecosystems in a Changing World
+- Jill Sanderson (Mahler Lab), BIO220 From Genomes to Ecosystems in a Changing World

 Purpose: Established in 2008, the EEB Outstanding Teaching Assistant Award recognizes the important role of Teaching Assistants in the Department of Ecology & Evolutionary Biology and publicly honours the efforts, talents, and dedication of TAs who make an exceptional contribution to the learning experience of their students.
 Recipients receive a certificate and a monetary gift in recognition of their achievement.

-Past award recipients: Ramesh Arunkumar, Emily Austen, Alison Cloutier, Rob Colautti, Jeffrey Harsant, Murilo de Melo Peixoto, Rob Ness, Paul Venturell, Susana Wadgymar, Lina Arcila-Hernandez and Lucia Kwan.
+Past award recipients: Ramesh Arunkumar, Emily Austen, Alison Cloutier, Rob Colautti, Jeffrey Harsant, Tyler Kent, Murilo de Melo Peixoto, Patrick Moldowan, Rob Ness, Stefanie Sultmanis, Paul Venturell, Susana Wadgymar, Lina Arcila-Hernandez and Lucia Kwan.

 Criteria: The awards are based on excellence in teaching.
 Factors to be considered by the selection committee include the TA's ability to: